SylviaOne/Repo-hub/README.md

-## I just read a book about Stockholm syndrome.
-It was pretty bad at first, but by the end I liked it.
+## I used to work for a soft drink can crusher.
+It was soda pressing.